 - Does your supervisor know the Highway Code?

-- Do they want a refresher lesson?
+- Does your supervisor want a refresher lesson?

 - Check the car is roadworthy!